Roverr/slack-handler/README.md

 # Coming soon features

-I have nothing in my mind yet, but ideas are welcomed as well.
+I have nothing serious in my mind yet, but ideas are welcomed as well.